junobuild/examples/rust/https-outcalls/README.md

 # Hooks

-A sample app that showcases how to use [HTTPS outcalls](https://internetcomputer.org/https-outcalls) on Juno.
+A sample app that showcases how to implement [HTTPS outcalls](https://internetcomputer.org/https-outcalls) on Juno.

 ## Getting started